 China’s harsh policies in Tibet, restricting freedoms and basic human rights, have intensified Tibetan grievances and exacerbated the resentment felt across Tibet.
 Thousands of Chinese troops are currently stationed in Tibet and monks and nuns have been subjected to harsh ‘patriotic re-education’ programmes.
 Tibetan students have been sentenced to harsh prison terms for advocating for the right to use their language, and the friends and families of Tibetans who have self-immolated have been detained and interrogated.

 To date at least 150 Tibetans living under Chinese rule who have set themselves on fire since 2009, a vast majority of whom have called for freedom in Tibet and the return of the Dalai Lama.
-Eight further immolations by Tibetans in exile have also taken place; Thubten Ngodrup ( India 1998), Lhakpa Tsering (India 2006), Sherab Tsedor Date (India, 2011), Bhutuk (Nepal, 2011), Jampa Yeshi (India, 2011), Drupchen Tsering [Druptse] (Nepal, 2013), Karma Ngedon Gyatso (Nepal, 2013), Dorjee Tsering (India, 2016).
+Nine further immolations by Tibetans in exile have also taken place; Thubten Ngodrup (India 1998), Lhakpa Tsering (India 2006), Sherab Tsedor Date (India, 2011), Bhutuk (Nepal, 2011), Jampa Yeshi (India, 2011), Drupchen Tsering [Druptse] (Nepal, 2013), Karma Ngedon Gyatso (Nepal, 2013), Dorjee Tsering (India, 2016), Tenzin Choeying (2017).
 A full gallery of Protesters can be viewed below. .